xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 > Using task definitions, you can define the properties of the containers you want to run together and configure containers to store data on the underlying ECS container instance that your task is running on.
 Because tasks can be restarted on any ECS container instance in the cluster, you need to consider whether the data is temporary or needs to persist.

 If your container needs access to the original data each time it starts, you require a file system that your containers can connect to regardless of which instance they’re running on.
-That’s where **EFS** comes in.
+That’s where **Elastic File System (EFS)** comes in.

-AWS Elastic File System (EFS) is a storage service that can be used to persist data to disk or share it among multiple containers; for example, when you are running MongoDB in a Docker container, capturing application logs, or simply using it as temporary scratch space to process data.
+AWS EFS is a storage service that can be used to persist data to disk or share it among multiple containers; for example, when you are running MongoDB in a Docker container, capturing application logs, or simply using it as temporary scratch space to process data.

 > EFS allows you to persist data onto a durable shared file system that all of the ECS container instances in the ECS cluster can use.

 ## EFS Primer

 EFS is one of three main cloud storage solutions offered by AWS and is a relatively new service compared to S3 and EBS.
 Like S3, EFS grows with your storage needs.
 You don’t have to provision the storage up front.
 Like EBS, EFS can be attached to an EC2 instance but EFS can be attached to multiple EC2 instances while EBS can only be attached to one.
-Amazon provides a [comparison table](https://aws.amazon.com/efs/when-to-choose-efs/) for the three services and a [good summary](https://aws.amazon.com/what-is-cloud-file-storage/) of the three options and what they are good for:
+Amazon provides a nice [comparison table](https://aws.amazon.com/efs/when-to-choose-efs/) for the three services and a [pretty good summary](https://aws.amazon.com/what-is-cloud-file-storage/) of the three options and what they are good for:

 {{< image classes="fancybox fig-100 center" src="/post/images/deployapp/aws-cloud-storage-options.png"
 thumbnail="/post/images/deployapp/aws-cloud-storage-options.png">}}

 [See this article](https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained) for a discussion on when to use what.

 In general, EFS is ideal if your web app is set up as microservices deployed to ECS in Docker containers.
-EFS is a fully managed file storage solution that can provide persistent shared access to data that all containers in a cluster can use.
-[EFS is container friendly](https://convox.com/blog/efs/).
+EFS is a fully managed file storage solution that can provide persistent shared access to data that all containers in a cluster can use. [**EFS is container friendly**](https://convox.com/blog/efs/).
 If you need a network filesystem solution that can allow multiple EC2 instances to access the same data at the same time, use EFS.

 What we want to do is to have containers that gets access to the original data each time it starts.
 The original data comes from EFS.